atquil/DartTutorial/README.md

-# DartTutorial
-This will cover from basic to advance topics, which will help you in working with Flutter.
-### **Prerequisite** : Basic understanding of any OOP Language.

 ## What is Dart ?

-Dart is a general-purpose, high-level modern programming language.
+Dart is a general-purpose, high-level modern programming language developed by Google.
+It is used to build applications for the web, mobile, and desktop.
+Dart is an **object-oriented** language.

+It has a C-style syntax, which means that it is similar to languages like Java, C#, and C++, moreover it can also be compiled to JavaScript, allowing Dart code to run on any modern web browser

+Some important features include, Null safety, async programming and automatic garbage collection.

 It has two type of compilation technique
 1. Just in Time Compilation (JOT) :
    - What ?
 Convert the byte code in machine code (native code)
    - Help by compiling only those part which is being run by machine, thus providing feature of hot reload.